 Missile capabilities.
 Before 2016, North Korea's proven missile capabilities were limited to short-range ballistic missiles.
-Pyongyang has since conducted some seventy missile tests of much of its known inventory of ballistic missiles and long-range rockets, advancing both its technical and operational capabilities.
-To that end, the Korean People's Army has demonstrated significant nuclear-capable weapon systems, including more than six hundred short-range ballistic missiles that range throughout the Korean Peninsula, over two hundred medium-range ballistic missiles that range Guam, and a limited number of intercontinental ballistic missiles that range the U.S. Eastern Seaboard (see figure, page 23).
+Pyongyang has since conducted some seventy missile tests of much of its known inventory of ballistic missiles and long-range rockets, advancing both its technical and operational capabilities.35 To that end, the Korean People's Army has demonstrated significant nuclear-capable weapon systems, including more than six hundred short-range ballistic missiles that range throughout the Korean Peninsula, over two hundred medium-range ballistic missiles that range Guam, and a limited number of intercontinental ballistic missiles that range that U.S. Eastern Seaboard (see figure, page 23).36

 Sanctions severity.
-Since 2006, when Pyongyang first tested a nuclear device, there have been eleven United Nations Security Council resolutions (S/RES) to sanction North Korea in response to six nuclear tests (S/ RES/1718, 1874, 2094, 2270, 2321, 2375), three missile tests (S/RES/1695, 2371, 2397), one satellite launch (S/ RES/2087), and nuclear weapons and ballistic missile development (S/RES/2356).37 While seven resolutions target the military and the elites with trade prohibitions on defense articles and luxury items, the later resolutions are broadly leveled at Pyongyang's economic sectors, making illegitimate 99 percent of export revenues, or the near totality of all international trade opportunities, including bans on coal, iron, lead, oil, petroleum, seafood, textiles, and labor.
-The severity of the sanctions is well characterized by the UN Panel of Expert's noninclusive list of restricted trade items under S/RES 2397 that, among many other items, includes agricultural tools (e.g., greenhouses, handheld tools, irrigation, harvesting and threshing equipment); medical apparatuses (e.g., neonatal equipment, X-ray machines, surgical equipment, wheelchairs, and crutches); food, water, and sanitation security implements (e.g., veterinarian kits, milk pasteurizers, refrigerants, generators, water tanks, and drilling parts); and all metallic items (e.g., screws, bolts, nails, and staples).
-Onerous exemption request procedures have resulted in but few instances of applicants seeking approval for humanitarian exceptions.
-The effects of these sanctions transcend the application of maximum pressure upon the Kim regime as the whole of DPRK society absorbs severe humanitarian consequences.
-Excised by sanctions from conventional trade, Pyongyang increasingly exploits illicit activities such as cybercrime, arms trade, counterfeiting, and human trafficking.
-Malicious cyber activities have proven very lucrative for Pyongyang, which reportedly netted more than US\$2 billion in recent years in cyber-enabled theft across ten countries.
-Trafficking in sanctioned licit trade is also profitable and increasingly less controlled as evidenced by US\$47.9 million of bilateral trade between Russia and North Korea in 2019-a 40.6 percent increase from 2018-of which petroleum accounted for US\$27.2 million.44 North Korea's bilateral trade also expanded with China in 2019 to 95 percent of Pyongyang's US\$2.47 billion trade, which further fetters Pyongyang to Beijing.
-45 This grossly slanted trade partnership with China is a direct response to economic sanctions upon North Korea.
-Before Pyongyang was sanctioned for its first nuclear test in 2006, its total trade was US\$6 billion (US\$7.8 billion in today's dollars) and was diversified among ten Indo-Pacific economies of which bilateral trade with China was 38 percent.
-After years of additive UN sanctions, Pyongyang's bilateral trade with Beijing rose to 59.3 percent by 2015 and then by more than 90 percent following the UN's series of enhanced sanctions that began in 2016.
+Since 2006, when Pyongyang first tested a nuclear device, there have been eleven United Nations Security Council resolutions (S/RES) to

+RES 2087), and nuclear weapons and ballistic missile development (S/RES 2356).37 While seven resolutions target the military and the elites with trade prohibitions on defense articles and luxury items, the later resolutions are broadly leveled at Pyongyang's economic sectors, making illegitimate 99 percent of export revenues, or the near totality of all international trade opportunities, including bans on coal, iron, lead, oil, petroleum, seafood, textiles, and labor.38 The severity of the sanctions is well characterized by the UN Panel of Expert's noninclusive list of restricted trade items under S/RES 2397 that, among many other items, includes agricultural tools (e.g., greenhouses, handheld tools, irrigation, harvesting and threshing equipment); medical apparatuses (e.g., neonatal equipment, X-ray machines, surgical equipment, wheelchairs, and crutches); food, water, and sanitation security implements (e.g., veterinarian kits, milk pasteurizers, refrigerants, generators, water tanks, and drilling parts); and all metallic items (e.g., screws, bolts, nails, and staples).39 Onerous exemption request procedures have resulted in but few instances of applicants seeking approval for humanitarian exceptions.40 The effects of these sanctions transcend the application of maximum pressure upon the Kim regime as the whole of DPRK society absorbs severe humanitarian consequences.41 Excised by sanctions from conventional trade, Pyongyang increasingly exploits illicit activities such as cybercrime, arms trade, counterfeiting, and human trafficking.42 Malicious cyber activities have proven very lucrative for Pyongyang, which reportedly netted more than US\$2 billion in recent years in cyber-enabled theft across ten countries.43 Trafficking in sanctioned licit trade is also profitable and increasingly less controlled as evidenced by US\$47.9 million of bilateral trade between Russia and North Korea in 2019-a 40.6 percent increase from 2018-of which petroleum accounted for US\$27.2 million.44 North Korea's bilateral trade also expanded with China in 2019 to 95 percent of Pyongyang's US\$2.47 billion trade, which further fetters Pyongyang to Beijing.45 This grossly slanted trade partnership with China is a direct response to economic sanctions upon North Korea.
+Before Pyongyang was sanctioned for its first nuclear test in 2006, its total trade was US\$6 billion among ten Indo-Pacific economies of which bilateral trade with China was 38 percent.46 After years of additive UN sanctions, Pyongyang's bilateral trade with Beijing rose to 59.3 percent by 2015 and then by more than 90 percent following the UN's series of enhanced sanctions that began in 2016.47